HariSekhon/Knowledge-Base/travel.md

 ### EU

+If you're not an EU resident or don't have an EU sim, skip to the next section [Rest of World](#rest-of-world).

 I've used my UK sim from [Smarty](https://smarty.co.uk) across all the EU countries I visited as it permits use of your plan's bundled service within EU countries at no extra charge, and the monthly contract is cheap as chips.